icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/tools-panel/selection-options.md

 ## Erase Media Widgets

-The erase tool can now delete imported media (images, videos, and 3D models) in addition to brush strokes.
-Simply activate the eraser and touch any media widget to remove it from your sketch.
-This provides a faster alternative to using the grip button flick gesture to delete widgets.
+The Eraser can delete imported media (images, videos and 3D models) in addition to brush strokes.
+Activate the Eraser and touch a media widget to remove it from the sketch.
+This provides a faster alternative to using the Grip-button flick gesture.

+Pinned media widgets are protected from the Eraser.
+Unpin the widget before trying to erase it.